Yoon, Kishida Condemn N. Korea's Missile Launches

 The two leaders then agreed that South Korea and Japan will cooperate to sternly respond to North Korea.

-They also concurred on the need to send a clear message to the North that it must stop reckless provocations and that such action have consequences.
+They also concurred on the need to send a clear message to the North that it must stop reckless provocations and that such actions have consequences.

 In addition, the leaders agreed to communicate frequently to discuss various issues including regional security.